1. Learn

 If the bond breaks then you can get either no response from the tag (because the chip is no longer attached to the antenna) or worse, intermittent performance depending on factors as simple as temperature changes.

-On some tags, such as our garment flex NFC tag, the bond is strengthened by the additional of an epoxy glue blob over the top.
+On some tags, such as our garment NFC tag which is intended for use within clothing, the bond is strengthened by the additional of an epoxy glue blob over the top.
 This increases the strength of the area around the chip and bond preventing possible failure.
 In addition, the plastic sheets holding the tag together can be made slightly thicker, helping protect against damage by flex.

 While NFC stickers and inlays are made using etched antennas, high quality disc tags and some NFC products (wristbands, keyfobs, etc) use other types of antenna.
 These usually fall into two categories.

-First, and more common, is a coil of copper wire which we is often called an 'e-unit'.
+First, and more common, is a coil of copper wire which we typically called a coil antenna but can sometimes be referred to as an 'e-unit'.
 The performance in terms of scan distance of these can often be very good due to the number of turns and therefore effective length of the antenna.
 On the downside, it's common to find serious frequency tuning problems on cheaper items which can create scan distance issues.

 Alternative Antenna Design

 From the outside, it's very difficult to tell the difference.
-However, disc tags and products made with coils and PCB's will almost always perform better and have better long term reliability.
+However, disc tags and products made with coils and PCBs will almost always perform better and have better long term reliability mainly due to their temperature-related stability over time.

-One of the problems with NFC Tag design is that, relatively speaking, they are expensive to make.
-While NFC Tags will get cheaper, the antenna etching and bonding process means that the unit price of NFC tags is always going to reach a lower limit.
+One of the problems with all RFID antennas is that they are expensive to make.
+While NFC tags will get cheaper, the antenna etching and bonding process means that the unit price of NFC tags is always going to reach a lower limit.

-To be cheap enough for NFC tags to make it onto mass market product packaging such as a jar of peanut butter or included in the pages of a magazine, the price per tag has got to fall to a few pennies/cents.
+To be cheap enough for NFC tags to make it onto an FMCG or mass market product such as packaging or included in the pages of a magazine, the price per tag has got to fall to a few pence/cents.

 Some industry commentators think that this is where printable NFC ink or possibly full circuits might come in.
 This allows the tag to be 'created' by printing possibly directly onto the surface of the card/plastic of the item.